 - Slowly add the warm milk, whisking constantly (tempering the egg mixture).

 - Pour the mixture back into the saucepan.
-Cook over medium low heat, stirring constantly (otherwise the mixture will burn on the bottom), until the mixture coats a spoon with a thin film or small bubbles start to form at edges of pan, or reaches 160F (71C).
+Cook over medium low heat, stirring constantly (keep an eye on the pot ALL THE TIME; otherwise the mixture will burn on the bottom), until the mixture coats a spoon with a thin film or small bubbles start to form at edges of pan, or reaches 160F (71C).

 - Add in the gelatin mixture and mix well.
 Remove from the heat.